The university is now organised into eight teaching schools, with each school responsible for ongoing research programs.

 Kurongkurl Katitjin is our Centre for Indigenous Australian Education and Research.
 The Centre plays a vital role in assisting ECU to meet its commitment to Indigenous peoples, supporting University-wide activities and programs, as well as activities specific to Aboriginal and/or Torres Strait Islander people and their cultures.

-Located on the outskirts of Bunbury, our South West Campus is Western Australia’s largest university campus outside the Perth metropolitan area.
+Situated 5km from the Bunbury CBD, our South West Campus is Western Australia’s largest university campus outside the Perth metropolitan area.
 Here, courses are offered in arts, business, nursing, engineering, teacher education and social work, all with the benefit of great facilities, small class sizes and on-campus accommodation.